• About Us

 80 Years of Cycles Research

 The FSC was founded on the principle of "understanding cycles and how they can be used for the betterment of all mankind."
-Our Live in '25 Conference is the realization of that mission.
-This June, we celebrate three days of true peer-to-peer exchange of knowledge, lively discussion and cycles fellowship.
+Our live conferences are the realization of that mission.
+This May, we celebrate three days of true peer-to-peer exchange of knowledge, lively discussion and cycles fellowship.

 On-Site Training